College:College of Optics and Photonics

 Research Focus:Fluorescent microscopy to study proteins, with an emphasis on proteins related to neurodegenerative disorders such as Parkinson’s disease

-A native of Philadelphia, Ben Croop is a graduate student and a Multidisciplinary Doctoral Fellow recipient pursuing his doctoral degree in optics and photonics.
+A native of Philadelphia, Ben Croop is a Multidisciplinary Doctoral Fellow recipient and graduate of a doctoral degree in optics and photonics.
 Croop did a summer research program at UCF during the summer of his junior year of undergraduate and decided then to apply to UCF for graduate school.
-Today, Croop’s research focuses on using fluorescent microscopy to study proteins, with an emphasis on proteins related to neurodegenerative disorders such as Parkinson’s disease.
+Croop’s research focused on using fluorescent microscopy to study proteins, with an emphasis on proteins related to neurodegenerative disorders such as Parkinson’s disease.
 Currently, there is no accurate method to diagnose these types of diseases, and so Croop says that their goal is to create a simple platform to help clinicians diagnose them quickly and accurately.

 Croop’s favorite part of his program is the sense of community that a relatively small department has, saying, “It is really easy to bump into someone and have a conversation that distracts you from your work but in the best way possible.”
 He also says that having such a close-knit community means that everyone hears about the work being done by other research groups, which, Croop says, means that everyone learns from each other and ends up with a much broader understanding of the field.